2S25 Sprut-SD: History

-In the early 1990s, the Volgograd tractor plant created a new self-propelled tank destroyer based on a modified prototype light tank classified as Object 934.
+In the early 1990s, the Volgograd Tractor Plant created a new self-propelled tank destroyer based on a modified prototype light tank classified as Object 934.
 The plant was also the designer and manufacturer of the BMD-1, BMD-2, BMD-3 and latest BMD-4 airborne combat vehicles that are used by the Russian Air Assault Divisions.
 After the completion of the chassis modification, it received the index "Object 952".
 The turret was developed in Yekaterinburg artillery plant number 9.
 In mid-2001, it was stated that the Volgograd tractor plant had been working on the 2S25 for about seven years.
 Recent information has indicated that production of the BMD-4 airborne combat vehicle has been transferred to the Kurgan Machine Construction Plant, where production of the BMP-3 armored fighting vehicle and its variants are currently undertaken for the local and export markets.
 As far as it is known, production of the 2S25 self-propelled anti-tank gun is still being carried out at the Volgograd tractor plant.
 One of its first trials took place on May 8, 2001, on the "Prudboy" tank firing range located North Caucasian military district for the representatives of the power ministries of Russia and foreign military and diplomatic corps from 14 other countries of Southeast Asia, the Middle East, Africa and South America.

 According to Russian information, the Russian Army placed an initial contract for 15 2S25 SPATG in three batches of five vehicles each in 2005.
 This was followed by a second batch of 45 units with the total requirement being for up to 85–110 units.
 However, there were only four batteries (24 vehicles) in service with the airborne forces as of 2009.
 In 2010, the cancellation of further procurement was announced as well as the termination of release due to a fire caused by a fuel leakage on one of the vehicles after a military parade on Red Square.
 The cancellation of further purchases was later denied by VDV commander Vladimir Shamanov in an interview with RIA Novosti military commentator Ilya Kramnik.
-In February 2016 serial production was expected to start in 2018, but is as of August 2022 still being prepared.
+In February 2016 serial production was expected to start in 2018, but as of August 2022 it is still being prepared.